percona/percona-server-mongodb-operator/source/update.rst

    incompatible configuration settings.
 Compatibility issues between major MongoDB versions can be found in `upstream documentation <https://docs.mongodb.com/manual/release-notes/4.4-downgrade-standalone/#prerequisites>`_.

-By default the Operator uses `FeatureCompatibilityVersion (FCV) <https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/>`_ to make sure backwards-incompatible features are not automatically enabled with the major version upgrade (which is recommended and safe behavior).
-You can turn this backward compatibility off at any moment (before the upgrade or after it) by setting the :ref:`upgradeoptions-setfcv` flag in the ``deploy/cr.yaml`` configuration file.
+By default the Operator doesn't set `FeatureCompatibilityVersion (FCV) <https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/>`_ to match the new version, thus making sure that backwards-incompatible features are not automatically enabled with the major version upgrade (which is recommended and safe behavior).
+You can turn this backward compatibility off at any moment (after the upgrade or even before it) by setting the :ref:`upgradeoptions-setfcv` flag in the ``deploy/cr.yaml`` configuration file to ``true``.

 .. note:: With setFeatureCompatibilityVersion set major version rollback is not currently supported by the Operator.
+Therefore it is recommended to stay without enabling this flag for some time after the major upgrade to ensure the likelihood of downgrade is minimal.
+Setting ``setFCV`` flag to ``true`` simultaneously with the ``apply`` flag should be done only if the whole procedure is tested on staging and you are 100% sure about it.